 How to get there: Szent Itsván tér – Metro M3 Deák Ferenc tér. (seeing as you cant miss it and its directly in the city center you can easily walk to it)

-Do: Kapucinnus Templom (Capuchin Church), Belvárosi Plébániatemplom (The Inner Town Parish Church) and Gellért Sziklakápolna (Gellért Hill Cave)
+Do: Kapucinus Templom (Capuchin Church), Belvárosi Plébániatemplom (The Inner Town Parish Church) and Gellért Sziklakápolna (Gellért Hill Cave)

 Why?: I’m not going to lie. none of these three churches will really blow you away compared to St. Stephens Basilica, but each of these 3 are very unique to Budapest and definitely worth visiting – especially since all three are located very close to other popular destinations